MRoth1910/Vesperale-Romanum/README.md

   -  Since the chants are not being restored, a musicologist seems overkill, but a monk of Fontgombault or one of its foundations as well as a priest from a traditional community who sings Vespers regularly would be helpful.
     -  Ditto consultations with a monk of Solesmes or a monk or nun of another abbey that has experience with using LuaLaTeX to make an entire book (particularly with Gregorio).

+# Fonts and other things

+EB Garamond is the body font (used for anything except the chant scores, for which the fonts are contained in the `gregoriotex` package that comes with a standard TeX distribution or is installed separately).

+The fonts are subject to revision since the original designer has returned; the initials font in particular is being completed, but this will take time.
+If and when